julianeon/moodtracker/README.md

 # Mood Tracker

-This Rust program is a simple mood and productivity tracker.
+This Rust program is a simple mood and productivity tracker, meant to be run from the command line.

 It prompts the user to enter their current mood, the number of work tasks completed, and whether they exercised.